gianninasd/ppLib/README.md

 PHP Library for payment processing integration

 ## Pre-requisites
+* Install Composer
 * Install PHP 7.x
+* Download the latest codeception phar distributable from https://codeception.com/install
+  * Place the binary distribution in same folder as the value set for extension_dir in the php.ini

+## Getting started
+* Clone the repo from github to your local machine
-* Install Composer
+* Install all dependencies using composer
+  * Run `composer install` and a _vendor_ folder will be generated

 ## Automated Tests
-* Update the values of the global variables in the `tests/unit/_bootstrap.php` file for various tests to execute successfully
+* Update the values of the global variables in the `tests/unit/_bootstrap.php` file
 * To execute the unit tests, from a console run: `php <path to>/codecept.phar run unit`

 ## Usage